BENSEBTI/EasyDeployer/README.md

 *the easydeployer service must be in a shared accessible folder

 5- After making sure that the easydeployer service is installed on the computers (you can verify that by executing ENNUMERATE SERVICES on those computers to make sure ).
  - Choose 4.
-DEPLOY A SOFTWARE and provide the computers txt file , and the application path(with the command) , choose between exe and msi execute and wait :) .
+DEPLOY A SOFTWARE and provide the computers txt file , and the application path(with the command) , choose between exe and msi, execute and wait :) .

 6-You'll find easylogging.txt file which provide you with the pipename, installation path,installation return code, timestamp .